Panthea Lee - Afghanistan mobile money.jpg

 As a writer, I tell stories that reveal the historical roots and human costs of injustice—and that illuminate paths out.
 I draw on my experience running initiatives for change to diagnose why certain efforts fall short, and to examine efforts with true potential to transform our world.

-As a transdisciplinary designer and facilitator, I create and hold space for searching and difficult conversations.
+As a transdisciplinary facilitator, I create and hold space for searching and difficult conversations.
 I help enemies and “stakeholders” build transformative connections.
 I translate between worlds, from sortition to social sculpture, somatic abolitionism to movement journalism.

 Panthea Lee - People Powered co-creation facilitation.JPG